 Relevant populations: stroke, spinal cord injury

-Techniques involved: MATLAB, ROS C++ (basic functions)
+Techniques involved: MATLAB, Python

 – Overview of haptic training methods